Telegram (software): Use by militant groups

+Far-right and white supremacist communities on Telegram have spread videos of the Christchurch and Halle shootings in groups and channels after the original livestreams were taken down by Twitch.
+British far-right publication TR.news, following multiple deplatformings, launched a Telegram channel to spread its posts and the Institute for Strategic Dialogue reported that Irish far-right groups grew substantially between 2019 and 2020.
+However, research from the Oxford University suggests that, due to Telegram not using sorting algorithms in its search function, many such groups remain obscure and small while select others receive a lot of attention.

+Illegal pornography

-The app has been used for distribution of pornographic material, including child and teenage pornography.
-Telegram's internal reporting system has an option to report content that contains 'Child Abuse', including specific messages in groups and channels.
+Telegram has been used to distribute illegal pornography, including child pornography.
+Telegram's internal reporting system has an option to report content that contains child abuse, including specific messages in groups and channels.
 The company has a verified channel called "Stop Child Abuse", where daily statistics on the number of groups and channels banned for sharing illegal materials are posted.
 It also provides an email address dedicated to reports of content related to child abuse.

 In January 2021, North Macedonian media outlets reported that a now-banned Telegram group, with more than 7,000 members, titled "Public Room" ("Јавна соба") was used to share nude photos of women, often young teenage girls.
-Along with the shared photographs, anonymous accounts shared private information of the women, including phone numbers and social media profiles, encouraging members of the group to contact the women and ask for sexual favours.
+Along with the shared photographs, anonymous accounts shared private information of the women, including phone numbers and social media profiles, encouraging members of the group to contact the women and ask for sexual favors.

 This was done without prior agreement or knowledge of the women, causing intense public backlash and demand for the group to be shut down.
 The President of North Macedonia Stevo Pendarovski, along with the Prime Minister of North Macedonia Zoran Zaev, demanded an immediate reaction from Telegram and threatened to completely restrict access to the app in the country if no actions were taken.
 The group was banned after reports from users and media, although no public statement was made.

+An investigation published in August 2024 by the BBC showed that Telegram has not responded to requests to join the US–based National Center for Missing & Exploited Children (NCMEC), nor from the UK–based Internet Watch Foundation, both non–profit NGOs.
+Telegram responded to the BBC's reporting, stating that Telegram "proactively moderates harmful content on its platform including child abuse material", and that its moderation is "within industry standards and constantly improving".

+In August 2024, journalist Ko Narin of the Hankyoreh exposed Telegram chats of teenagers who used generative AI to deepfake images of their classmates and teachers for porn.